The weekly federal-spending brief. One email a Sunday. Free. No tracking.

 In plain English

-Funds cancer research and clinical programs at Baylor College of Medicine's cancer center.
+Ongoing support for cancer research and clinical programs at Baylor College of Medicine's Cancer Center, which began in 2007.

 Sub-sectors